heemalsic/SocialDistancingDetector/README.md

 <br>

-To check whether if people are following social distancing precautions within a crowd using computer vision technologies
+To check whether if people are following social distancing precautions within a crowd using computer vision technologies.

 ## Functioning
 * Object detection using the YOLO COCO model to detect only people in the video stream.
 * Computes the distances between all detected people in the bounding boxes.
-* Based on the computed distances, we determine whether social distancing rule or precaution is being violated or not.
+* Based on the computed distances, we determine whether the social distancing rule or precaution is being violated or not.

 ## Technologies and Libraries Used